erlenlgu/UROTOM-Segmentation-of-the-Urinary-Tract/README.md

 # **UROTOM-Segmentation-of-the-Urinary-Tract**

-The code was written during my internship on Image Processing and Analysis
+I wrote this code during my internship on Image Processing and Analysis
 at Lodz University of Technology, Institute of Applied Computer Science.

 Medical Imaging Project: UROTOM